markmoxon/elite-source-code-nes/README.md

 make.bat encrypt
 ```

-will produce a file called `elite-pal.NES` in the `5-compiled-game-discs` folder that contains the PAL release, which you can then load into an emulator, or into a real NES using a flash cart.
+will produce a file called `elite-ntsc.NES` in the `5-compiled-game-discs` folder that contains the NTSC release, which you can then load into an emulator, or into a real NES using a flash cart.

 ### Mac and Linux